Table of Contents

 Usually, these fistulae resolve spontaneously.
 Persistent symptomatic fistulae require treatment, which consists of steroids in the acute phase to reduce edema, followed by definitive surgery.

-Endovascular approaches with obliteration of the fistula and restoration of arterial and venous flow leads to resolution of the fistula.
+Endovascular approaches with obliteration of the fistula and restoration of arterial and venous flow lead to resolution of the fistula.

 Triangular space near the cavernous sinus